jon-hall/node-intro/3-chat/README.md

 ```sh
 gulp dev
 ```
-and opening [http://localhost:3000](http://localhost:3000) (*browser-sync's proxy runs on port 3000*) should give you a working chat app - open up a couple of tabs and try chatting.
+will cause `browser-sync` to open [http://localhost:3000](http://localhost:3000) (*browser-sync's proxy runs on port 3000*) in your default browser, where you should find a working chat app - open up a couple of tabs and try chatting.

 If you change any of the source files in `/client`, you should see they get automatically rebuilt, and your browser refreshed, as required based on what changed